-In matched betting, when we make a bet, we bet to cover all outcomes of an event (a horse race, a football match etc), where each outcome has similar odds.
-So, we make a back bet with a bookmaker (e.g Coral, William Hill etc) on one outcome and an opposing lay bet with an exchange (e.g. Smarkets, Betfair etc) against that outcome.
-This means no matter what happens we can’t lose.
+In matched betting, when we make a bet, we bet to cover all outcomes of an event (a horse race, a football match etc).
+We make a bet with a bookmaker that a result will happen and then a corresponding bet (which we call a lay bet) with an exchange that the result will not happen.

 So, for example, in a Chelsea vs Manchester United match we could bet for Chelsea to win with the bookie and Chelsea to not win with the exchange.
 By betting against Chelsea to win with the exchange this covers all outcomes, including a draw.
 It’s very important to note that you always bet against the outcome you have bet on with the bookie with the exchange, not on another outcome (e.g. you would not bet on Manchester to win rather than Chelsea with the exchange in this example, if the match ended in a draw you’d lose both bets and be seriously out of pocket).

 So how do we make money from Matched Betting?